-This is the first post of a three-part blog series focused on key areas of business performance management for pathology practices, diagnostic laboratories, and molecular diagnostic providers.
+This is the first post of a three-part blog series focused on key areas of business performance management for pathology practices, hospital outreach programs, diagnostic laboratories, and molecular diagnostic providers.
 The other blog posts in this series can be found here: Part 2 and Part 3

 A number of trends in payor behaviors and reimbursement go unnoticed due to outdated RCM management practices.
 Additionally, even known areas of reimbursement deficiency, such as medical necessity denials or increasing patient bad debt, can be easily neglected due to lack of resources or knowledge of an effective resolution.

 During the 2019 Executive War College in New Orleans, I presented on the key areas of performance management and potential revenue loss to help laboratories and pathology practices to circumvent obstacles to success.
 Here are highlights from my presentation:

 With patient balances suddenly accounting for more than 30% of revenue generated in healthcare, it’s important to consider the impact this has on revenue.
 Historically, total bad debt in the pathology and laboratory industry has steadily fallen within a range of 8% to 12% — much of which was comprised of patient write-offs.
 Typically, an upward trend in bad debt directly correlates with an increase in patient responsibility.
 Within the last two to three years we’ve seen the true calculation of bad debt increase to 10% to 15%, depending on location, payor mix, and patient demographics where the pathology practice or laboratory serves.
 Patient engagement, covered later in this blog post, is key to improving patient-driven revenue, reducing bad debt, and improving customer service.